Inspired By A Poodle

-It wasn’t love at first sight the day I adopted Buddy back in Fall of 2007.
+It wasn’t loved at first sight the day I adopted Buddy back in Fall of 2007.
 It was more of a “what have I gotten myself into now” kind of moment.
-This 9 pound skinny, white poodle mix, who looked more like a little lamb than a 2 year old dog, was going to depend on me, and only me.
+This 9 pounds skinny, white poodle mix, who looked more like a little lamb than a 2-year-old dog, was going to depend on me, and only me.

 Regret began to stir in my head: What if he goes to the bathroom all over my new condo with my newly purchased furniture?
 What if he barks all day when I’m at work?
 I’ll never be able to go away on vacation again!
 I wanted a more unique looking dog!
 Am I doing this because I just broke up with a boyfriend?
 I began to sweat with anxiety on the long drive home from the shelter, while Buddy whined in the back seat.

 The first week was definitely a tough one.
 We did not get much sleep the first night.
 I tried to make him sleep in the crate, but he cried nonstop.
 I finally gave in around 4am and reluctantly let him on the bed, he then curled up next to me and we both finally got some rest.
 He barked for a solid 30 minutes after I left for work.
 I had to apologize to all my neighbors.
 I hired a dog walker, but he hated her, and then I fired her.
 He aggressively barked at other dogs and tall men.
 I thought, “Great, now I’m single and I have a dog who hates other dogs and men.
 My life is over!”